 Although India had originally stated their interest in joining the RCEP, they backed out in 2019 as the result of growing concerns surrounding the impact on local Indian producers.
 Member countries have stated their support for India as a partner in this deal and have openly expressed that India will be welcomed into the agreement if their government changes its mind.
 However, if the RCEP is able to achieve early success without India’s presence, it may be challenging for India to join as more time passes.

-The RCEP is expected to build on the success of former trade agreements and heighten Asia’s power in the international trade market.
+The RCEP is expected to build on the success of existing trade agreements (see, for example, the Upgraded NZ-China Free Trade Agreement) and heighten Asia’s power in the international trade market.
 While there is some debate regarding the extent of the trade agreement’s benefits, there is a general consensus among experts that the RCEP will have an overall positive outcome for the countries involved.
 The newfound political and economic ties between these Asia-Pacific countries will pave way for new opportunities previously unavailable to businesses operating in this part of the world.

 The RCEP presents international businesses with opportunities to enhance their presence in the global marketplace.
 The ‘rules of origin’ clause will allow companies to save time and money on production costs once the RCEP is officially ratified.